davidlai3/Good-Algorithms/3. Graphs/Topological Sort.md

 ## Overview
 - A topological sort of a directed acyclic graph is a linear ordering of its vertices such that for every directed edge $u\to v$ from vertex $u$ to vertex $v$,  $u$  comes before $v$ in the ordering.
+There are two approaches for implementing: A queue based approach and a DFS-based approach.
 - In other words, each node is sorted based on ascending degree
 - Time: $O(V + E)$
 - Space : $O(V + E)$